Louise Slaughter: Tenure

 In 2011, Slaughter secured $62.5 million in federal funding for the Laboratory for Laser Energetics at University of Rochester.
 Slaughter's efforts to secure funds for her district was recognized by the Rochester Institute of Technology when it named its Center for Integrated Manufacturing Studies facilities in her honor.
 During the same year, with the potential of a government shutdown looming, Slaughter referenced H.R.
 358, introduced by Rep. Joseph Pitts during the 112th Congress, when she said at a pro-choice rally, "This is probably one of the worst times that we've seen because the numbers of people who are elected to Congress.
 I went through this as co-chair of the Arts Caucus.
 In '94, people were elected simply to come here to kill the National Endowment for the Arts.
 Now they're here to kill women".

-After the shooting of Gabby Giffords, Slaughter suggested the Federal Communications Commission was "not working anymore" and called for better policing of incendiary language.
+After the shooting of Arizona congresswoman Gabby Giffords in January 2011, Slaughter suggested the Federal Communications Commission was "not working anymore" and called for better policing of incendiary language.

 During the 112th Congress, the Stop Trading on Congressional Knowledge Act, or STOCK Act, which Slaughter first authored and introduced into Congress in 2006 – was passed into law.
 The law prohibits the use of non-public information for private profit, including insider trading by members of Congress and other government employees, and requires many financial transactions by members of Congress to be reported within 45 days.

 Slaughter was one of the most liberal and progressive members of the New York congressional delegation from upstate New York, and in the 110th Congress, was the most progressive member of the entire House of Representatives according to the National Journal.

 Slaughter was one of several Democratic members of Congress who posted at Daily Kos, a Democratic-oriented blog.
 She was a member of the Congressional Progressive Caucus.
 She was the oldest member of Congress at the time of her death.